shendo/peerz/README.rst

 peer-to-peer overlay network in python.
 The peer management and routing logic are heavily based on existing structured overlay networks such as ``kademlia`` and ``tapestry``.

+Note: ``peerz`` is still in its early stages of development and as such no stable releases are yet available.

 Goals
 -----